The007Programmer/ufw-ip-manager/README.md

 # ufw-ip-manager

 A simple tool for IP management on servers.
+Currently this python file is executable on LINUX servers.

 ## Features
 | Feature    | Implemented? |